Message from the Alumni Association President, Martinique Teperman ’06

 - Sonny Pyon ‘97 accepted a new position as a Donor Relations Officer at San Diego Rescue Mission.

-- Kanako Okuda ‘01 is an Assistant Professor and Director of Field Placement at George Mason University.
+- Kanako Okuda ‘01 is an Assistant Professor and Director of practicum Placement at George Mason University.

 - Karisma Ajodah ‘02 is the first social worker to serve on staff at the Columbia Student Health Center.